AviatrixSystems/Docs/HowTos/ipmotion.rst

  #.
 Once the virtual appliance is deployed, go through on-boarding process and create an AWS account.

+>>> For description purpose, a migrated VM that has the same IP address as its on-prem VM is called the migrated EC2 instance.

 Go to IPmotion at the navigation bar of the CloudN controller console and follow the steps below to setup IPmotion.